 Operate international flows using local and global Cobre Balances

-Access clear FX quotes with defined rates, spreads, and fees
+Access clear quotes to sell currencies to Cobre with defined rates, spreads, and fees

-Cross Border Money Movements are a core extension of Cobre’s local money movement platform.
+Cross Border Payments are a core extension of Cobre’s local money movement platform.

 A global Cobre Balance in the corresponding currency.